 The Puttenham and Wanborough Community Group was first started in 1971 with 20 members.
 It was thought that a village full of good willed, talented people could help to solve most problems that the villagers might come across.
 Even if members of the group couldn’t help then they would act in the strictest confidence and at least be someone to talk to.
 The moral of the group still stands today.

-We are now a small team of 7 volunteers (with 6 volunteer drivers) and are fortunate to be supported with funds from Smiths Charity, both Parish Councils and the Puttenham Bonfire Committee.
+We are now a small team of 8 volunteers and are fortunate to be supported with funds from Smiths Charity, both Parish Councils and the Puttenham Bonfire Committee.
 As time moves on , the needs of the Parishes have changed with modern technology and home delivery meaning that less running about is needed, however we still find that we are being asked for help in one form or another.
-We continue to offer a volunteer lift scheme to help get those in need of some to medical appointments, have purchased a wheelchair for residents to hire and financial assistance where needed.
+We have purchased a wheelchair for residents to hire and financial assistance where needed.
 We also organise the publication of the village directory – The Blackbird Book.
 Even in such a seemingly affluent area it’s important to remember that one everyone is quite so well off and no matter the background, there is help available.

 Puttenham and Wanborough Housing Society Ltd

 In the early 1960’s, Jock Vevers & Paddy Smith, two distinguished and longtime residents of Puttenham, realised there was a need for affordable rental property in the village and decided to do something about it.
 They said at the Society’s first meeting: